How Does ULogViewer Read and Parse Logs

 Is Repeatable

-If the specifc type of Raw Log Line may occurrs more than one times continuously, then you can mark the Log Pattern as repeatable.
+If the specific type of Raw Log Line may occur more than one times continuously, then you can mark the Log Pattern as repeatable.

 Is Skippable

-If the specifc type of Raw Log Line may not occurr, then you can mark the Log Pattern as skippable.
+If the specific type of Raw Log Line may not occur, then you can mark the Log Pattern as skippable.
 Usually you need to take both Is Repeatable and Is Skippable into account according to the following conditions:

 Not repeatable Repeatable